 To be eligible for the J.D. degree, a student must satisfy all the following:

-- Admission to the College as a candidate for the degree and satisfaction of any conditions imposed at the time of admission or before graduation during the course of law study;
+- Admission to the College of Law as a candidate for the degree and satisfaction of any conditions imposed at the time of admission or before graduation during the course of law study;

 - Successful completion of at least 88 credits of which 69 must be graded with a cumulative grade point average of 2.33 or better;

-- No more than four credits of “C” grade work after the first year can be applied toward the 88 credits;
+- No more than 4 credits of “C” or “D” work after the first year can be applied toward the 88 credits;

 - completion of all first-year courses;